 Three Elves restaurant, and the Central Plaza area are just metres away from here too.

-Which means there’s no grumbling about leaving, or walking back to the room, especially when they know the hills are waiting.
+But if not, there won’t be any grumbling about walking back to the room when they know the sledding hills are waiting.

 No.3: Christmas spirit in the air!